Budgeting

 Drinks have varied from wine, beer and sodas, to specialty cocktails designed by organizing committee (themed to your company / industry and printed on menus at the bar).

-The company’s marketing can also print out the co-branded creative onto posters for easels, or hang banners or decorations for the special event.
+The company’s marketing team may print out the co-branded creative onto posters for easels, or hang banners or decorations for the special event.
 Projectors are great as well for shining the co-branded creative, and having some lively music during networking hour playing on the speakers not-too-loudly is fun.

 We recommend hosting the dinner event at your company, so attendees can get a feel for your office.
 Do you have open spaces for networking?
 A cafeteria or all-hands meeting area with seating can be used for talks.

-We recommend renting cocktail / high boy tables so attendees can eat while networking easily with other attendees.
-If your company doesn’t have enough space to host, you may opt to rent a nearby bar, brewery, computer museum or imaginarium.
+We recommend renting cocktail tables so attendees can eat while networking easily with other attendees.
+If your company doesn’t have enough space to host, you may opt to rent a nearby bar, brewery, computer museum, or imaginarium.
 It’s not unusual for a company hosting to take advantage of their patio or other outdoor space, to set up a big white tent for shaded food and networking outdoors.

 When calculating your capacity / desired attendee number, imagine a sold-out standing-room-only event.
 The girl geeks are excited to be in a crowded room of like-minded women.
 Take your upper range for capacity.
 We will aim to oversell tickets by 30%-40% to accommodate for cancellations and last-minute no-shows, and to ensure a packed room day-of and successful event.